anyscale/madewithml.github.io/docs/courses/mlops/infrastructure.md

 ## Serving

-The first decision to make it to whether serve predictions via batches or real-time, which is entirely based on the feature space (finite vs. unbound).
+The first decision is whether to serve predictions via batches or real-time, which is entirely based on the feature space (finite vs. unbound).

 ### Batch serving